angelisgiorgos/RegionalAQDatasets/README.md

-# Regional Datasets for Air Quality Monitoring in Europen Cities
+# Regional Datasets for Air Quality Monitoring in European Cities

 by
 _Georgios-Fotios Angelis,